Overview | Declassified Records | Videos & News Coverage | Contact

 Account provided by Lanny Cox from http://www.vaw-13.com/memorial.htm.

-Four months after Christian's disappearance concerns began when his name, physical description, and detailed list of his personal belongings appeared in the Russian newspaper PRAVDA.
-The PRAVDA article was written by Viktor V. Sharapov, a Russian journalist who was a known KGB agent and later went on to be a General-Major in the KGB.
-Naval Intelligence documents place Sharapov at the crash site 10 days after it occurred.
-In 1997 U.S. team members from JCSD interviewed Sharapov about his visits to various crash sites.
+Four months after Christian's disappearance, concerns began when his name, physical description, and detailed list of his personal belongings appeared in the Russian newspaper PRAVDA.
+The PRAVDA article was written by Viktor V. Sharapov, a Russian journalist on assignment in North Vietnam.
+A May 8, 1986, CIA Directorate of Intelligence report gives a detailed profile of Viktor Sharapov and lists his rank as General-Major in the KGB and one of the five top Russian intelligence advisors to President Gorbachev and KGB leader Yuri Andropov.
+Naval Intelligence documents suggest Sharapov was at the crash site 10 days after it occurred.
+In 1997, U.S. team members from JCSD interviewed Sharapov about his interactions with U.S. pilots.
 He told them he kept photos and notes as a journalist and had turned everything over to the PRAVDA archives.
 He then informed the U.S. team members that he had chronicled most of his crash site visits and P.O.W. interviews in three books he had written.
-David Christian's full name and capture account is in two of his three books.
-Also mentioned in the books is David Christian's VA-23 Black Knight's squadron insignia -- which the book suggests was taken from the wing and fuselage and placed on display in Hanoi's Central Military Museum with a score counter over it.
-A May 8, 1986, CIA Directorate of Intelligence report gives a detailed profile of Viktor Sharapov and lists him as one of the five top Russian intelligence advisors to President Gorbachev and KGB leader Yuri Andropov.
+He provided all three books to the U.S. team.
+David Christian's name and details of his account are in two of Sharapov's three books.

 On May 28, 1991, the Joint Research Team visited the Military Museum in Hanoi.
 The museum staff showed the team records consisting of various artifacts related to the loss of VR703 and David Christian.
-These records and artifacts consisted of military accounts of the incident, ID papers, personal belongings, flight gear, and parts of their planes including the serial number plate (132540) of the EA1-F Skyraider VR703.
+These records and artifacts consisted of military accounts of the incident, ID papers, personal belongings, flight gear, and parts of their planes, including the serial number plate (132540) of the EA1-F Skyraider VR703.
+While the U.S. investigators were reviewing the Vietnamese's incident reports, they were asked by the Vietnamese to add David Christian's name as the pilot to VR703's crash report.
+U.S. leadership told the team member to add the name and note the changes to the card in his report.
+It was discovered that 95 incident reports were missing from their records.
+There were index numbers for the missing cards, but no corresponding card existed.
+It was suggested by intelligence analysts that missing records could indicate a pilot was killed during or after his capture and was removed to hide the incident.
+Even though Sharapov's article gives a detailed list of the belongings taken from Christian, there were no cards found documenting any items taken or any of Christian's plane debris.

 Description provided by Truman W. Christian.